Safe_image.php?d=aqdrh7fgcjvpaamj&url=https%3a%2f%2ffbcdn-profile-a.akamaihd.net%2fhprofile-ak-snc4%2f41732_1060895638_2093417071_q

 Top Doers (That's people who get stuff done) in Northeast Ohio

-I want to know who are the most important people in Northeast Ohio.
+Who are the most important people in Northeast Ohio.
 We all know a few, but I want to know who you see actually getting stuff done.
-You can add your picks by clicking on the pink button that reads "Add Item to List."

 Liz pours her heart and "sole" into Girls With Sole-a local non-profit with a mission to empower girls who have experienced any kind of abuse through free fitness and wellness programs.
 Liz is an incredible person who changes the lives of girls all over NEO, and inspires adults like me every single day.